opendatahub-io/caikit-tgis-serving/demo/kserve/deploy-remove.md

 - Your current working directory is the `/caikit-tgis-serving/demo/kserve/` directory.

+- If your LLM is already in an S3-like object storage (for example, AWS S3), change the connection data in the `minio-secret.yaml` and `serviceaccount-minio.yaml` as shown [here](/demo/kserve/custom-manifests/minio/).
+Please note that the model should be converted to a `caikit`-compatible format, see [here][/demo/kserve/built-tip.md] for instructions.

 **Procedure**

 1. Deploy the MinIO image that contains the LLM model.